Biggest actively managed funds with the worst 10-year returns

 “You have to be a contrarian,” Brenner says of those with a long-term investing horizon.
 “You have to be able to put that hat on, and to say, ‘This has been successful, so why should I think that's going to continue?’
 And ‘This has not been successful, so why should I not expect that to continue?’
 That runs counter to our instinct to keep the winners and sell the losers.”

-Scroll through to see the 20 actively managed funds with more than $1 billion in AUM through Oct.
+Scroll through to see the 20 actively managed funds with more than $1 billion in AUM and the worst returns through Oct.
 8. Funds with less than $100 million in AUM were excluded, as were leveraged and institutional funds.
 Assets and expense ratios, as well as YTD, one-, three- and five- returns are also listed for each.
 The data show each fund's primary share class.
 All data is from Morningstar Direct.